cran/airGRdatasets/README.md

 ## Overview

 'airGRdatasets' provides metadata and catchment-scale aggregated hydro-meteorological time series on a pool of French catchments for use by the 'airGR' packages.
-More especially, it can be used by teachers and students for hydrological modeling exercises adapted to the 'airGRteaching' package as described in [Delaigue et al. (submitted)](https://doi.org/10.5194/hess-2022-421) and in the 'airGRteaching' vignettes.
+More especially, it can be used by teachers and students for hydrological modeling exercises adapted to the 'airGRteaching' package, as described in [Delaigue et al. (2023)](https://doi.org/10.5194/hess-27-3293-2023) and in the 'airGRteaching' vignettes.

 For more details:
 ``` r